polca/premise/docs/faq.rst

 Can I use the modified ecoinvent database for commercial purposes?
 __________________________________________________________________

-While premise's license allows it use for commercial purposes, you need to check the ecoinvent license to see if it allows the use of the modified ecoinvent database for commercial purposes.
+While premise's license allows its use for commercial purposes, you need to check the ecoinvent license to see if it allows the use of the modified ecoinvent database for commercial purposes.

 How can I share modified ecoinvent databases?